FUenal/evaluation-first-genai-consulting/03_sales_enablement/intro_call_script_15min.md

 # 15-Minute Intro Call Script

-**Evaluation-First Knowledge System Assessment & Prototype**
+## Evaluation-First Knowledge System Assessment & Prototype

-## Goal of the call (internal)

-* Qualify fast: **is this a good fit** and **is there a real problem**
-* Align expectations: **not a chatbot demo**, **not production**
-* Secure next step: either **SME workshop** or **polite no**

-## Tone

-Calm, structured, senior.
-No hype.
+**FINAL – Canonical Version**

 ---

+## Objective of the call (internal)

+This call has **one purpose**:

+> Determine whether an **evaluation-first assessment** is appropriate — and if so, whether to proceed to an SME Evaluation Workshop.

+This is **not** a sales pitch.
+This is a **fit check**.

+---

+## Tone & posture

+* Calm
+* Structured
+* Conservative
+* No hype
+* No promises

+If you sound excited, you’re doing it wrong.

+---

-## 0:00–0:45 — Opening
+## 0:00–1:00 — Opening & framing

-**You say:**
+**You say (verbatim):**

 > Thanks for taking the time.
+>
-To make this useful, I suggest a short structure:
+> To keep this useful, I suggest a simple structure:
-> I’ll briefly explain how I work (2 minutes), then I’ll ask a few questions about your context (8–9 minutes), and we’ll close with a clear next step (2–3 minutes).
-Does that work?
+> I’ll briefly explain how I work (about two minutes), then I’ll ask a few questions about your context, and we’ll end with a clear next step.

-*(If they say yes, proceed.
-If they go off-track early, gently return to the structure.)*
+>
+> Does that work for you?

+If they say no → already a warning sign.

 ---

-## 0:45–2:30 — What you do (your positioning, short)
+## 1:00–3:00 — What you do (locked wording)

-**You say:**
+**You say (verbatim):**

-> I help organizations design **AI-assisted knowledge systems that can be meaningfully evaluated and governed before deployment**.
-> Most GenAI efforts fail because success criteria and failure modes are not defined in a domain-specific way.
-> My approach is evaluation-first: we co-design acceptance criteria and an evaluation set with SMEs, then build a small instrumented prototype to test feasibility and risk.
+> I work on **evaluation-first AI-assisted knowledge systems**.
+>
+> The focus is not on building chatbots or pilots, but on defining **acceptance criteria, failure modes, and decision risk** before any system is deployed.
+>
-> The deliverable is a clear decision: proceed, iterate, or stop — with evidence.
+> The outcome of my work is a clear recommendation to **proceed, iterate, or stop**, based on evidence — not a production system.

-**Optional (if they ask “why you?”):**

-> My background is in data science, governance/decision-making, and cybersecurity in regulated environments — so I’m conservative by design.
+Stop here.
+Do **not** elaborate unless asked.

 ---

-## 2:30–11:30 — Qualification questions (pick 6–8, don’t rush)
+## 3:00–11:00 — Qualification questions (core of the call)

+Ask **only what you need to decide**.
+Do not solve anything.

+---

-### A) Use case & decisions (must-have)
+### A. Decision & accountability (mandatory)

-1. **Decision:**
+1. **Decision**

-> What decision(s) would this system support?
-What changes if the answer is good?
+> What decision would this system support, and what changes if the answer is good?

-2. **Users:**
+2. **Accountability**

-> Who would use it day-to-day, and who would be accountable for outcomes?
+> Who would remain accountable for outcomes if such a system were used?

-3. **Current workflow pain:**

-> How do people solve this today — searching, asking colleagues, reinventing, manual review?
+If they cannot answer these → no engagement.

+---

-### B) Risk & failure tolerance (must-have)
+### B. Risk & failure tolerance (mandatory)

-4. **Cost of being wrong:**
+3. **Cost of being wrong**

 > What happens if the system gives a confident but incorrect answer?

+4. **Unacceptable failure**

+> Are there answer types that would be unacceptable, even if they are rarely wrong?

-5. **Refusal design:**
+5. **Refusal**

-> Are there question types where the system should *never* answer and must refuse?
+> Are there questions the system should never answer and must refuse?

-6. **Auditability / explainability:**

-> Do you need citations, traceability to documents, or an audit trail?

-### C) Data reality check (must-have)

-7. **Data types:**

-> What documents are we talking about (policies, procedures, reports, tickets, emails, contracts, etc.)?

-8. **Access constraints:**

-> Any restrictions around where the data can be processed (on-prem only, CH/EU cloud only, strict access controls)?

-### D) Organizational readiness (nice-to-have)

-9. **SME availability:**

-> Who are the 2–4 SMEs who could join a structured evaluation workshop?

-10. **Success criteria:**

-> If we did this well, what would you want to see at the end of 6–8 weeks?

-**Your rule:** If they can’t name SMEs or a decision owner, this is not ready.
+If refusal is not acceptable → strong warning sign.

 ---

-## 11:30–13:30 — Reflect back & frame the fit

-**You say (summarize in 20–30 seconds):**

-> Let me reflect back what I heard:
-> You want to support [DECISION] for [USERS], using [DATA], with constraints around [GOV/SEC], and the main risk is [RISK].
-Is that accurate?

-Then:

-**If fit is good:**

-> This sounds like a good fit for an evaluation-first assessment.
-The next step would be a structured SME workshop to define acceptance criteria, failure modes, and an initial evaluation set.

-**If fit is weak:**

-> Based on what you described, I’m not sure this is the right time to build anything yet.
-The missing piece is [SMEs / data access / decision ownership].
-If you address that, we can revisit.
+### C. Data & constraints (mandatory)

+6. **Document reality**

+> What types of documents would the system rely on?

+7. **Constraints**

+> Are there constraints around where data can be processed or who can access it?

 ---

+### D. Organizational readiness (mandatory)

+8. **SMEs**

+> Who are the 2–4 Subject Matter Experts who could define acceptance criteria and failure modes?

+9. **Decision owner**

+> Who would make the final decision to proceed, iterate, or stop?

+If SMEs or decision owner are missing → do not proceed.

+---

+## 11:00–13:00 — Reflect & qualify out loud

+**You say (paraphrase, but be crisp):**

+> Let me reflect what I heard:
+> You’re looking to support **[decision]**, the main risk is **[risk]**, the data is **[type]**, and governance constraints include **[constraint]**.
+>
+> Based on that, this **does / does not** sound like a good fit for an evaluation-first assessment.

+Say *does not* if needed.
+This is where trust is built.

+---

-## 13:30–15:00 — Close with a concrete next step
+## 13:00–15:00 — Close with one of three outcomes

+---

-### Option 1: Schedule the SME Evaluation Workshop (best)
+### Outcome A — Proceed to SME Evaluation Workshop (preferred)

 **You say:**

+> The appropriate next step would be a **structured SME Evaluation Workshop**.
+>
+> It takes 90–120 minutes and results in domain-specific acceptance criteria and an initial evaluation dataset.
+>
+> SME involvement is typically **2–4 hours total**.
+>
-> If you’re open to it, I suggest a 90–120 minute workshop with 2–4 SMEs and a process owner.
+> If that sounds reasonable, I can outline the workshop and confirm scope.
-> Pre-work is light: 5–10 sample documents and 5–10 real questions people ask today.
-> After the workshop, I can confirm scope and deliverables precisely.

-### Option 2: Request a small data sample first (when access is unclear)
+---

+### Outcome B — Pause (insufficient readiness)

 **You say:**

-> If workshop scheduling is hard right now, we can start with a small document sample and a question list.
-I’ll review it and propose a workshop agenda tailored to your domain.

-### Option 3: Decline politely (protect your time)
+> At the moment, the missing piece is **[SMEs / decision owner / data access]**.
+>
+> Without that, any work would likely turn into a demo without evaluation rigor.
+>
+> If that changes, I’d be happy to revisit.

+This saves you time and reputation.

+---

+### Outcome C — Decline (hard no)

 **You say:**

-> I don’t want to waste your time.
-Without [SME availability / data access / decision owner], this will likely become a demo without evaluation rigor.
-If you can align those pieces, I’d be happy to pick it up again.
+> Based on what you described, this engagement would not be appropriate.
+>
+> My work is intentionally conservative and not designed for rapid experimentation or deployment.
+>
+> I don’t want to create false expectations.

+This will *increase* respect, not reduce it.

 ---

-# What you do NOT say (common traps)

-* Don’t promise “95% accuracy” or any number.
-* Don’t say “we’ll eliminate hallucinations.”
-* Don’t say “enterprise-grade” unless asked; show it via method.
-* Don’t offer operations, uptime, maintenance.
-* Don’t discuss tools/models early (Evaluizer, embeddings, etc.) unless they ask.
+## If asked about tooling (Evaluizer) — 20 seconds max

+**You say (verbatim):**

+> An evaluation interface is used during the engagement and handed over so internal teams can continue evaluation independently.
+>
+> Tooling is secondary — evaluation criteria come first.

+Then stop.

 ---

-# If they ask about Evaluizer (30-second answer)

-**You say:**

-> I use an evaluation interface so SMEs can review outputs against an evaluation dataset, annotate results, and run repeatable checks over time.
-> It makes the evaluation process concrete and helps internal teams continue evaluation after the engagement.

-*(Stop there.
-Offer a demo later, not now.)*
+## What you must NOT say (ever)

+* No accuracy numbers
+* No “we reduce hallucinations”
+* No “enterprise-grade” buzzwords
+* No model or architecture talk
+* No promises about outcomes

+If asked, redirect to evaluation.

 ---

-# Quick red flags (end early if 2+ occur)
+## Red flags (end early if ≥2)

-* “We just want a chatbot quickly”
+* “We just want something quick”
-* No SME time available
+* No SME availability
-* No data access path
-* No clear decision owner
+* No decision owner
+* Resistance to refusal design
-* They want production deployment + support from you
+* Expectation of production deployment
-* They insist on vendor-like guarantees
+* Tool-first mindset

 ---

-# Success criteria for this call (internal)
+## Success criteria for this call (internal)

+* Decision owner identified
-* ✅ Identified decision owner + SMEs
+* SMEs identified
-* ✅ Understood risk tolerance and refusal needs
+* Risk tolerance understood
-* ✅ Confirmed data types + constraints
-* ✅ Agreed next step: SME workshop (preferred) or data sample review
+* Constraints explicit
+* Clear next step chosen

+If these are not met → do not proceed.

 ---